teampoltergeist/poltergeist/README.md

 By default, only the viewport will be rendered (the part of the page that is in view).
 To render the entire page, use `save_screenshot('/path/to/file.png', :full => true)`.

+You also have an ability to render selected element.
+Pass option `selector` with any valid element selector to make a screenshot bounded by that element `save_screenshot('/path/to/file.png', :selector => '#id')`.

 ### Resizing the window ###